National Technical University of Athens

-The National (Metsovian) Technical University of Athens (NTUA; Εθνικό Μετσόβιο Πολυτεχνείο, "National Metsovian Polytechnic"), sometimes known as Athens Polytechnic, is a university in Athens, Greece.
+The National Technical University of Athens (NTUA; Εθνικό Μετσόβιο Πολυτεχνείο), sometimes known as Athens Polytechnic, is a public technical university in Athens, Greece.
+Founded in 1837, it is the oldest technical university in Greece.
 It is named Metsovio(n) in honor of its benefactors Nikolaos Stournaris, Eleni Tositsa, Michail Tositsas and Georgios Averoff, whose origin is from the town of Metsovo in Epirus.

 It was founded in 1837 as a part-time vocational school named Royal School of Arts which, as its role in the technical development of the fledgling state grew, developed into Greece's sole institution providing engineering degrees up until the 1950s, when polytechnics were established outside Athens.
 Its traditional campus, located in the center of Athens on Patission Avenue on a site donated by Eleni Tositsa, features a suite of magnificent neoclassical buildings by architect Lysandros Kaftantzoglou (1811–1885).
 A new campus, the Zografou Campus, was built in the 1980s.

 NTUA is divided into nine academic schools, eight being for the engineering disciplines, including architecture, and one for applied sciences (mathematics and physics).
 Undergraduate studies have a duration of five years.

 The university comprises about 700 of academic staff, 140 scientific assistants and 260 administrative and technical staff.
 It also has about 8,500 undergraduates and about 1,500 postgraduate students.
 Eight of the NTUA's Schools are housed at the Zografou Campus, while the School of Architecture is based at the Patission Complex.

 History

 NTUA was established by royal decree on December 31, 1836 (OS), January 21, 1837 (NS), under the name "Royal School of Arts" (Βασιλικό Σχολείο των Τεχνών).
 It began functioning as a part-time vocational school (only Sundays and holidays) to train craftsmen, builders and master craftsmen to cover the needs of the new Greek state.
-In 1840, due to its increasing popularity and the changing socio-economic conditions in the new state, NTUA was upgraded to a full time technical school which worked alongside the Sunday school.
+In 1840, due to its increasing popularity and the changing socio-economic conditions, NTUA was upgraded to a full time technical school which worked alongside the Sunday school.
 Courses were expanded and the institution was housed in its own building on Pireos Street.